Takeda logo

 Lung Cancer

-Lung cancer is one of the most common cancers and is the leading cause of cancer death worldwide.
-Even with substantial improvement in cancer screening, diagnosis, and treatment over the past few decades, lung cancer remains the leading cause of cancer death, with approximately 18% of cancer-related deaths worldwide.
-1 Non-small cell lung cancer (NSCLC) is the most common type of lung cancer, accounting for about 85% of all forms of lung cancer.
+Lung cancer is one of the most common cancers and is the leading cause of cancer death worldwide, as of 2020.
+Even with substantial improvement in cancer screening, diagnosis, and treatment over the past few decades, lung cancer made up approximately 18% of cancer-related deaths worldwide in 2020.5,6 Non-small cell lung cancer (NSCLC) is the most common type of lung cancer, accounting for about 80-85% of all forms of lung cancer.7

 Takeda Oncology’s advanced lung cancer research is focused on expanding treatment options for people with anaplastic lymphoma kinase-positive (ALK+) metastatic NSCLC (mNSCLC).
-Our ongoing investigation of targeted therapies demonstrates continued progress toward extending and improving the lives of people living with rare forms of NSCLC.
+Our ongoing investigation of targeted therapies demonstrates continued progress toward extending and improving the lives of people living with this rare form of NSCLC.

 image alt text

-Anaplastic lymphoma kinase-positive (ALK+) NSCLC is a unique type of NSCLC caused by a change in the anaplastic lymphoma kinase (ALK) gene.
+Anaplastic lymphoma kinase-positive (ALK+) NSCLC is a unique type of NSCLC caused by a change in the anaplastic lymphoma kinase (ALK) gene.8

 Blood Cancer

-Hematologic malignancies, or blood cancers, include leukemia, lymphoma, myeloma and myelodysplastic syndromes (MDS).
+Hematologic malignancies, or blood cancers, include leukemia, lymphoma and myeloma.
 These types of blood cancers can affect the bone marrow, the blood cells, the lymph nodes and other parts of the lymphatic system.
-Each year, more than 1.3 million people worldwide are diagnosed with a blood cancer.
+In 2022, more than 1.3 million people worldwide were diagnosed with a blood cancer.9

 Lymphoma

-Lymphoma is the most common type of blood cancer and originates from abnormal lymphocytes, a key component of the human immune system.
-3
+Lymphoma is the most common type of blood cancer.10

 Multiple Myeloma

-Multiple myeloma is a rare blood cancer that arises from the plasma cells, a type of white blood cell which is made in the bone marrow.
+Multiple myeloma is a rare blood cancer that arises from the plasma cells, a type of white blood cell which is made in the bone marrow.11

 Leukemia